New York Times Bestselling Author of Smart Historical Fiction

 The daughter of two philosophy professors, I grew up surrounded by books.
 I was convinced from an early age that I was born in the wrong century and spent much of my childhood under the dining room table pretending it was a covered wagon.
 Even there, I was never without a book in hand and loved reading and history more than anything.
 I studied English Literature and Medieval History at the University of Notre Dame.
 Writing is a natural offshoot of reading, and my first novel, And Only to Deceive, was published in 2005.
 I'm the author of the long-running Lady Emily Series as well as the novel Elizabeth: The Golden Age.
 One of the best parts of being an author is seeing your books translated, and I'm currently in love with the Japanese editions of the Emily books.

 I played nomad for a long time, living in Indiana, Amsterdam, London, Wyoming, Vermont, Connecticut, and Tennessee before settling down.
-My husband, the brilliant British novelist Andrew Grant (I may be biased but that doesn't mean I'm wrong) and I now divide our time between Chicago and Wyoming.
-He makes sure I get my English characters right, and I make sure his American ones sound American.
+My husband, the brilliant British novelist Andrew Grant (I may be biased but that doesn't mean I'm wrong) and I live in southeastern Wyoming.
+I still don't have a covered wagon, but a log house goes a long way toward fulfilling my pioneer fantasies.
+Andrew makes sure I get my English characters right, and I make sure his American ones sound American.

 I'll read pretty much anything I can get my hands on, but some of my favorite authors (in no particular order) are Jane Austen, David Mitchell, Leo Tolstoy, Vikram Seth, Meg Wolitzer, Haruki Murakami, Elizabeth Peters, Laura Ingalls Wilder, Anthony Trollope, William Thackeray, Naguib Mahfouz, Arthur Phillips, Pablo Neruda, Homer, Dorothy L. Sayers, Carol Shields, David Lodge, William Boyd, James Thurber, Margaret George, Pauline Gedge, Mika Waltari, Robert Harris, Jeannette Winterson, Henry James, Evelyn Waugh, Orhan Pamuk, Saki (H.H.
 Munro)